 Amanda has worked as a photographer, lecturer and arts project manager for 30 years.
 Her photographic practice has been broad and varied, working on a range of commissions, residencies and projects for galleries, museums, charities and commercial clients.

 Amanda is a member of the Bristol Photography Research Group.

 I am a photographer and photography book publisher.
-I collaborate with other photographers and visual artists to realise their projects.
-I assist the edit, sequencing, design, manufacture and distribution of photography books through my publishing company The Lost Light Recordings and have worked with a variety of established and up and coming artists including Cian Oba-Smith, Lewis Khan, John Spinks, Giya Makondo-Wills and Ben Ingham.
-I am fascinated in how narratives can be created, disrupted, manipulated within the pages of a book and how this can reflect the experience and position of the author.
-It is crucial that I represent the artist authentically and that the design and materials amplify the project and the subject.
-My own work uses a multimedia approach in both still and moving image and explores at the relationship between the psychological aspects of landscape and the interplay of both national and personal identity.
+I collaborate with up and coming and established photographers and visual artists to realise their projects, through my publishing company The Lost Light Recordings.
+My own work uses a multimedia approach in both still and moving image to explores the relationship between the psychological aspects of landscape and the interplay of both national and personal identity.

 I graduated from UWE in 2011 with a First Class Hons degree and completed an MA in Photography and the Book at Plymouth University in 2013.
 I have exhibited in London and the South West.

 Amak Mahmoodian holds a practice-based doctorate in photography from the University of South Wales, and previously studied at the Art University of Tehran.
 Her work questions Western notions of identity, expressing personal stories that pertain to wider social issues, and which draw on her experiences in the Middle East, Asia and the West.